 The Revenue Commissioners require the following documentation for the VRT inspection:

 - Evidence of previous registration, e.g. foreign certificate of registration, a certificate of permanent exportation or a certificate of de-registration, as appropriate.

 - The vehicle’s invoice, which must have the date of purchase/sale clearly indicated

 - Documentation verifying your name and address in the State (Utility Bill, Bank Statement etc.)

-- Documentary evidence of your Personal Public Service Number (PPSN) e.g. a payslip, P60 or any documentation issued by the Revenue Commissioners which include your PPS number, name and address
+- Documentary evidence of your Personal Public Service Number (PPSN) e.g. a payslip, P60 or any documentation issued by the Revenue Commissioners which includes your PPS number, name and address

 - If the vehicle is purchased from Northern Ireland, you will need either: details of the date it was shipped into NI from an EU country, or the single administrative number and the date it was issued by customs at the point of entry into NI from GB.
 If your invoice is more than 30 days old, you will also need to provide details of where the vehicle was stored in the meantime.